carpentries-incubator/fair-bio-practice/_episodes/02-os-introduction.md

 >* Open Notebooks improve reproducibility
 >* Open Notebooks can create patenting issues
 >* Open Access permits the whole society to benefit from scientific findings
->* Posting your Excel files on the group webpage is in the spirit of Open Data
 >* Citizen Science engages public in the research process
 >
 > > ## Solution